solaeus/dust/README.md

 write_line(fib(25))
 ```

-Dust is an interpreted language that is compiled to bytecode by a hand-written lexer and parser.
-It
-uses a custom multi-threaded register-based virtual machine with separate-thread garbage collection.
-Competing with the runtime performance of Rust or C++ *is not* a goal.
-But competing with the
-approachability and simplicity of those languages *is* a goal.
-Dust *does* intend to be faster than
-Python, Ruby and NodeJS while also offering a superior development experience and more reliable code
-due to its static typing.
-Dust's development approach is informed by some books[^1] and academic
-research[^4] as well as practical insight from papers[^2] written by language authors.
-See the
-[Inspiration](README#Inspiration) section for more information or keep reading to learn about Dust's
-features.

 ## Goals

 This project's goal is to deliver a language that not only *works* but that offers genunine value